-“Vindaloo” originally was a meal of meat marinaded in wine and garlic.
-It comes from the Portuguese dish, “carne de vinha d’alhos, which translates to “meat in garlic wine marinade”.
+"Vindaloo" originally was a meal of meat marinated in wine and garlic.
+It comes from the Portuguese dish, "carne de vinha d'alhos", which translates to "meat in garlic wine marinade".
 Portuguese sailors brought it to India, where the locals adopted it and transformed it with local ingredients, including the addition of dried chili peppers and other spices.

-As Vindaloo spread to other regions, it continued to change as locals adopted new spices.
+As authentic vindaloo spread to other regions, it continued to change as locals adopted new spices.

-Let’s talk about how we make this Lamb Vindaloo, shall we?
+Let's talk about how to make Lamb Vindaloo, shall we?

-The marinade is a very important part of this dish, as it imparts an immense amount of flavor that all of us spicy food lovers crave.
+Make the Vindaloo Marinade.
+The marinade is a very important part of this lamb curry dish, as it imparts an immense amount of flavor that all of us spicy food lovers crave.

 Vinegar is a MUST, as is garlic.
-And then we add in all of our pungent spices to make this dish top notch, including paprika, ginger, coriander, turmeric, mustard powder, cumin, cinnamon, and a healthy dose of spicy red chili flakes.
+Add the vinegar, and then we add in all of our pungent spices to make this dish top notch, including paprika, garlic, ginger, coriander, turmeric, mustard powder (ground mustard seeds), ground cumin seeds, cinnamon, and a healthy dose of spicy red chili flakes.

 You can use this blend to make your own Vindaloo Curry Seasoning to use anytime you'd like.